philippd/angularjs-style-guide/README.md

 We use the following approach:

 * High level division by functionality and lower level division by component types.
+* High level division = AngularJS module
+* Tests in the same directory as the tested component
+* HTML templates in the same directory as the corresponding controller
+* Routes are defined in JS file of the controller
+* The `app.js` file contains the main routes definition and configuration
+* Each JavaScript file should only hold a single component.
+The file should be named with the component's name.
+* The `common` module contains

 Here is the layout: